-Latex is a material that stands out in the bedding industry.
-Latex is hypoallergenic, durable, and naturally breathable, so it’s a good choice for a variety of sleepers.
+Latex is a standout material in the bedding industry.
+It’s hypoallergenic, durable, and naturally breathable, so it’s a good choice for a variety of sleepers.
 Plus, latex toppers come in many sizes, thicknesses, and firmness options to accommodate everyone.

 We’ll guide you through our favorite latex mattress toppers as well as everything you need to know about this premium material and how it could enhance your bed space.